 A snapshot of Advanced Student Leadership history as told in local, national and international media:

-When Shaun Perrier was in grade 11 he changed our world:
+When Shaun Perrier was in grade 11 he changed our world in 2011:

 3PPCLI - 3rd Battalion Princiess Patricia's Canadian Light Infantry